kishaniitb/Instagram-user-Analytics-SQL-/README.md

 # Instagram-user-Analytics
-Project Description:
-User analysis is the process by which we track how users engage and interact with our digital product (software or mobile application) in an attempt to derive business insights for marketing, product & development teams.
-These insights are then used by teams across the business to launch a new marketing campaign, decide on features to build for an app, track the success of the app by measuring user engagement and improve the experience altogether while helping the business grow.
-You are working with the product team of Instagram and the product manager has asked you to provide insights on the questions asked by the management team.

-You are required to provide a detailed report answering the questions below :

-A) Marketing: The marketing team wants to launch some campaigns, and they need your help with the following
+A) Marketing Insights:

-1) Rewarding Most Loyal Users: People who have been using the platform for the longest time.
+1) Rewarding Most Loyal Users:
-Your Task: Find the 5 oldest users of the Instagram from the database provided
+   Task: Find the 5 oldest users of Instagram.
+   Response: To find the 5 oldest users, we need to sort the user database by their sign-up date in ascending order and select the top 5 users with the earliest registration dates.

-2) Remind Inactive Users to Start Posting: By sending them promotional emails to post their 1st photo.
+2) Remind Inactive Users to Start Posting:
-Your Task: Find the users who have never posted a single photo on Instagram
+   Task: Find users who have never posted a single photo on Instagram.

-3) Declaring Contest Winner: The team started a contest and the user who gets the most likes on a single photo will win the contest now they wish to declare the winner.
+   Response: To identify such users, we need to filter the database for users who have never uploaded any photos or whose photo count is zero.

+3) Declaring Contest Winner:
-Your Task: Identify the winner of the contest and provide their details to the team
+   Task: Identify the winner of the contest with the most likes on a single photo.

-4) Hashtag Researching: A partner brand wants to know, which hashtags to use in the post to reach the most people on the platform.
+   Response: We'll need to analyze the contest data to find the user with the photo that received the highest number of likes.
+This user can be declared as the winner.

+4) Hashtag Researching:
-Your Task: Identify and suggest the top 5 most commonly used hashtags on the platform
+   Task: Identify and suggest the top 5 most commonly used hashtags on the platform.
+   Response: We'll need to analyze the hashtags used in posts and select the top 5 that appear most frequently across the platform.

-5) Launch AD Campaign: The team wants to know, which day would be the best day to launch ADs.
+5) Launch AD Campaign:
+   Task: Determine the best day to launch ADs by identifying the day of the week when most users register.
-Your Task: What day of the week do most users register on?
-Provide insights on when to schedule an ad campaign
+   Response: We should analyze user registration data to find the day of the week with the highest registration rate, indicating the best day to schedule an ad campaign.

-B) Investor Metrics: Our investors want to know if Instagram is performing well and is not becoming redundant like Facebook, they want to assess the app on the following grounds
+B) Investor Metrics:

-6) User Engagement: Are users still as active and post on Instagram or they are making fewer posts Your Task: Provide how many times does average user posts on Instagram.
-Also, provide the total number of photos on Instagram/total number of users
+6) User Engagement:
+   Task: Provide the average user's post frequency and the total number of photos on Instagram per user.
+   Response: We'll calculate the average number of posts per user by dividing the total number of photos by the total number of users.

-7) Bots & Fake Accounts: The investors want to know if the platform is crowded with fake and dummy accounts Your Task: Provide data on users (bots) who have liked every single photo on the site (since any normal user would not be able to do this).
+7) Bots & Fake Accounts:
+   Task: Provide data on users (bots) who have liked every single photo on the site.
+   Response: Identify and summarize the number of users who have liked every single photo, which is likely abnormal behavior and could indicate potential bot or fake accounts.